nv-morpheus/MRC/docs/quickstart/python/03_ConfigOptions/README.md

 srf pipeline complete.
 ```

-By default, we run with 1 thread and a buffer of size 4 between the nodes.
+By default, we run with 1 thread and a channel of size 4 between the nodes.

-If we up the buffer size to 8 we get the following:
+If we up the channel size to 8 we get the following:

 ```bash
 $ python ./docs/quickstart/python/03_ConfigOptions/run.py --channel_size 8